dangur/neighbormedia/sites/all/modules/contrib/smtp/phpmailer/README.md

 Generated documentation is [available online](http://phpmailer.github.io/PHPMailer/).

 You'll find some basic user-level docs in the [docs](docs/) folder, and you can generate complete API-level documentation using the [generatedocs.sh](docs/generatedocs.sh) shell script in the docs folder, though you'll need to install [PHPDocumentor](http://www.phpdoc.org) first.
 You may find [the unit tests](test/phpmailerTest.php) a good source of how to do various operations such as encryption.

-Some useful information on troubleshooting and bulk sending with PHPMailer can be found in the [Github wiki](https://github.com/PHPMailer/PHPMailer/wiki).

 ## Tests